hd-motion/flutter_imageview_360/README.md

 # imageview360

- A Flutter package which provides 360 view of the images with rotation and gesture customisations
+ A Flutter package which provides 360 view of the images with rotation and gesture customisations.

 ## Supported Dart Versions